nashville-software-school/server-side-dotnet-curriculum/book-5-mvc/chapters/AddingAndUpdatingData.md

 }
 ```

-Now create the view for Edit by right clicking the method name and going through the same steps.
+Make sure that the view is using the proper model class.

 Same as before, we don't want to give the user a form field for the Id--users should be able to update their Ids.
 You can try removing the input like we did before with the `Create` view, but that won't work this time.
 Give it a try anyway...